the-fantastical-four/Expense-Tracker/README.md

 **Note:** .env file was included in repository to aid local setup of app using node

-## Access Sample Data
-Sample data for the app can be accessed through these account credentials
-- username: `mrkrabs`
-- password: `secretformula`

 ## Node Packages Used:
 - express
 - mongodb